 Central to the tourism development plan is the exceptional archaeological heritage of Ennedi, and the ongoing mapping of the sites form a major part of the launch of an exclusive tourist experience.
-For example, over the course of 2023, 14 archaeological survey missions were conducted, leading to the classification of 421 new archaeological sites, including 68 of major archaeological importance.
-Surpassing any prior goals, this accomplishment brings the total number of discovered archaeological heritage sites in the reserve to 1,135 and counting, a number that is a good indicator for the potential of tourism development.
+The discovery of a further 348 sites in 2024 brings the total number of discovered archaeological heritage sites in the reserve to 1,483 and counting, a number that is a good indicator for the potential of tourism development.
+Such groundbreaking discoveries spotlight Ennedi’s history and illuminate its rich cultural and natural heritage.

 With effective management of the natural and cultural heritage of this Eden in the desert, Ennedi is becoming a functioning Sahelian-Saharan ecosystem of significant cultural and natural value.